nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Use case: UC06 - Allocate leave to employee**

 **MSS**
-1. User requests to list persons.
+1. User requests to list employees.
-2. Coydir shows a list of persons.
+2. Coydir shows a list of employees.
 3. User requests to add leave to specified employee and includes duration.
 4. User requests to view specified employee (UC04).
 5. Coydir shows the updated details of the employee.